-A week after making that decision, I found G. G. Coulton’s, Life in the Middle Ages, at a yard sale.
-This extraordinary book started me on the thrilling path of discovery.
-I chose a time: roughly a thousand years ago, and narrowed my research to the West during the eleventh century.
+That decision started me on the thrilling path of discovery.
+I chose a period roughly a thousand years ago and narrowed my research to England.

-I found parallels between our worlds.
-Today, in the twenty-first century, we teeter at the beginning of a new millennium and wonder if the human species will exist a thousand years hence.
+We have much in common with the people living then.
+Today, in the twenty-first century, we teeter at the beginning of a new millennium and wonder if the human species will exist 1000 years hence.